alleyinteractive/publishing-checklist/readme.txt

 == Frequently Asked Questions ==
 = Where will the checklist appear? =

-On Manage and Edit screens.
+On Manage and Edit post screens.

 = Does the plugin come with any default checklists? =